Biden’s Fed nominee withdraws after GOP boycott coupled with Manchin opposition - NewsBreak

 In her letter, Raskin thanked Biden, Brown and the rest of the committee’s Democrats, as well as her husband, U.S. Rep. Jamie Raskin, a Maryland Democrat, and their daughters.

-The post Biden’s Fed nominee withdraws after GOP boycott coupled with Manchin opposition appeared first on New Jersey Monitor .
+The post Biden’s Fed nominee withdraws after GOP boycott coupled with Manchin opposition appeared first on Minnesota Reformer .

 Comments / 0